 An active Student Council, both at the Senior High and Middle Years level, plans a full calendar of events for students.
-Regular pep rallies, dances and Spirit Week are hosted at the school plus other special events related to various social and humanitarian causes.
-Our student council activities have regularly supported The United Way, Rossbrook House and Winnipeg Harvest.
-Our students are increasingly involved in decision making in the school.
+Regular pep rallies, dances and Spirit Week are hosted at the school Our students are increasingly involved in decision making in the school.
 Students who participate have the opportunity to develop leadership, communication, and organization skills.